-- Show exactly which prospects clicked on the third-party website banner.
+- Show exactly which cookied prospects clicked on the third-party website banner.
 Remember that Google Analytics metrics keep visitors anonymous (whereas custom redirect reports pinpoint which prospect records).

 Real-life example: One of our sponsors used a custom redirect in a past campaign, to track the traffic that goes from The DRIP to their website.
 Even if the prospect doesn’t fill out the form to download the ebook, they will know the total number of clicks that link received.

 3. NPS Surveys

 This is my favorite use case for custom redirects.
-You can embed a survey question, gather NPS, or ask other key questions – yes, possible without extra survey tools (saving budget).
+You can embed a survey question, gather NPS, or ask other key questions – yes, possible without extra survey tools (budget-saving).

-- NPS (net promoter score): Designed to measure loyalty and brand promotion among your customers by asking: ‘how likely are you to recommend us?’ on a scale of 0-10 (not at all likely to extremely likely).
+NPS (net promoter score) is designed to measure loyalty and brand promotion among your customers by asking: ‘how likely are you to recommend us?’ on a scale of 0-10 (not at all likely to extremely likely).

 - Custom number field called ‘NPS Score’ or similar,

 - 10 custom redirects.
 Each custom redirect has a completion action to ‘change prospect custom field value’ by a specific number; for example, the custom redirect named ‘NPS_10’ will change the ‘NPS Score’ field to 10.

 Images in the email are hyperlinked with each of the 10 custom redirects.
 These act like buttons that a prospect can click.
 Of course, there are further steps and considerations to the full NPS setup but this gives you the essential overview.

 Apply the same concept in the previous use case to any other questions (that have a set number of answer options).
 One client I worked with used this trick in their follow-up campaigns to ask if prospects were still interested in their enquiry (lead, or open opportunity) – and if yes, when they would like for you to get back in contact.

 This is a great idea if you have a long sales cycle.
 Give prospects control over when they will be ready to move towards a decision.
 You can collect these answers either as a custom field (like the NPS example) or by adding them to lists.